yashwanthanumula/hackathon/DEPLOYMENT_GUIDE.md

    - Check Node version compatibility
    - Ensure all dependencies are in package.json
    - Check build logs for specific errors
+   - For TypeScript type errors, ensure @types packages are in dependencies (not devDependencies)
+   - The build command uses `npm ci --include=dev` to install all dependencies

 4. **Environment variables not working**:
    - Restart the service after adding variables